HV71: 1994–95 season

 HV71 won its first national championship season 1994–95 as the last (8th) team to qualify for the playoffs.
-The club is the only team in Swedish history to win the finals after ending as the 8th team at the end of the regular season.
+The club remains the only team in Swedish ice hockey history to win the play-offs after finishing in 8th place after the end of the regular season.
 In the quarter-finals HV beat Djurgårdens IF Hockey, the team that finished first in the regular season, in three straight games.
-In the semifinal they came back after having lost the first two games to Malmö Redhawks, the team which was then defending champions, and turned the series around to a 3–2 victory.
-Finally they managed a decisive sudden death victory in the final against Brynäs IF in the fourth period of the fifth game to win the championship.
+In the semifinals they came back, after having lost the first two games to Malmö Redhawks, the team who was the defending champions, and turned the series around to a 3–2 victory.
+Finally they managed a decisive sudden death victory in the finals against Brynäs IF, in the fourth period of the fifth game to win the championship.
 The name of the historical scorer was Johan Lindbom, but other big heroes during the play-offs were the goalie Boo Ahl and the Finnish center-forward Esa Keskinen.

 2003–04 season

-The second championship was won during the season 2003–04 after beating Modo Hockey with a 4–2-game series, Frölunda HC with 4–2 in games in the semi-finals, and then winning the finals with a 4-3 match series against Färjestads BK.
-In the quarter-finals HV71 set a new Swedish record of scoring the most goals in one period with their seven in the first period of the second game against Modo Hockey.
-In fact they scored the seven goals during the last ten minutes of the period.
+The second championship was won during the season 2003–04 after beating Modo Hockey with a 4–2 series, Frölunda HC with 4–2 in games in the semi-finals, and then winning the finals with a 4–3 match series against Färjestads BK.
+In the quarter-finals HV71 set a new Swedish record, for scoring the most goals in one period, with seven in the first period, of the second game against Modo Hockey.
+In fact, they scored the seven goals, during the last ten minutes of the period.
 The game ended with a 10–1 victory.
-In the final, goalie Stefan Liv managed to keep his goal empty in all four games that the team won, the two last games ending 1-0 and 5-0 respectively.
-He also kept the goal empty in the last semi-final, which means he managed this for five consecutive wins.
+In the final, goalie Stefan Liv managed to keep his goal empty, in all four games that the team won, the two last games ending 1–0 and 5–0 respectively.
+He also kept the goal empty in the last semi-final, which means he managed this, for five consecutive wins.

-2005–06 season

-HV71 finished the regular season 2005–06 as winner of the league table.
-For the first time in HV71's history the club faced Mora IK in the quarter-finals, winning the match series with 4–1.
-In the semi-finals the club was pitted against Färjestads BK.
-The match series did not have a winner until the last minute of the seventh game.
-Färjestads BK scored two goals in a matter of seconds during the last minute of the game, turning the game over and thus ending HV71's season.
-This is often considered the toughest loss in the history of HV71.